At The Zimmerman Law Firm, we greatly respect what our military veterans have done for us.

 You or your spouse might be eligible for these programs if you served at least 90 days of active duty, with at least one day served during a wartime period.

-Below, you can read more about the details of veterans aid and benefits.
-If you have any questions, please contact us online or call (254) 252-3590.
+Below, you can read more about the details of VA Aid and Attendance benefits.
+If you have any questions, please contact our VA lawyers in Waco online or call (254) 252-3590.

 Eligibility